 Kathy MacMillan is a writer, American Sign Language interpreter, librarian, and storyteller.
 She has contributed articles to Public Libraries, American Libraries, School Library Journal, Voice of Youth Advocates, and LibrarySparks, and is the author of Sword and Verse (HarperTeen, 2016), Dagger and Coin (HarperTeen, 2018), the Little Hands Signing board book series from Familus Press, as well as resource books for parents, educators and librarians: Little Hands and Big Hands: Children and Adults Signing Together (Huron Street Press, 2013), A Box Full of Tales: Easy Ways to Share Library Resources through Story Boxes (ALA Editions, 2008), and Try Your Hand at This!: Easy Ways to Incorporate Sign Language into Your Programs (Scarecrow Press, 2006), as well as the coauthor (with Christine Kirker) of five books in the Storytime Magic storytime resource series from ALA Editions.
 She was the Library/Media Specialist at the Maryland School for the Deaf from 2001 to 2005, and prior to that was a children’s librarian at Carroll County Public Library and Howard County Library, where she developed and presented hundreds of programs for all ages.
 She holds a Master of Library Science from the University of Maryland, College Park, and has been reviewing for School Library Journal since 1999.
-Find more information about her workshops for librarians and educators, as well as her storytelling programs for children and families each year through Stories By Hand.
+Find more information about her workshops for librarians and educators, as well as her storytelling programs for children and families, at Stories By Hand.